sagesharp/gnome-online-coc/gnome-code-of-conduct.md

 Thank you for being a part of the GNOME project.
 We value your participation and want everyone to have an enjoyable and fulfilling experience.
 Accordingly, all participants are expected to follow this Code of Conduct, and to show respect, understanding, and consideration to one another.
 Thank you for helping make this a welcoming, friendly community for everyone.

+## Scope

+This Code of Conduct applies to all online GNOME community spaces:

+ * Issue tracking systems - bugzilla.gnome.org
+ * Documentation and tutorials - developer.gnome.org
+ * Code repositories - git.gnome.org and gitlab.gnome.org
+ * Mailing lists - mail.gnome.org
+ * Wikis - wiki.gnome.org
+ * Chat and forums - irc.gnome.org, discourse.gnome.org, GNOME Telegram channels, and GNOME groups and channels on Matrix.org (including bridges to GNOME IRC channels)

+All participants in GNOME online community spaces are subject to the Code of Conduct.
+This includes GNOME Foundation board members, corporate sponsors, and paid employees.
+This also includes volunteers, maintainers, leaders, contributors, contribution reviewers, issue reporters, and anyone participating in discussion in GNOME online spaces.

+## Reporting an Incident

+If you believe that someone is violating the Code of Conduct, or have any other concerns, please [contact the Code of Conduct committee](LINK to reporter's guide).

 ## Our Standards

 The GNOME online community is dedicated to providing a positive experience for everyone, regardless of: